Boudica was a British Queen who took on the Roman army in 60 AD. – and she almost won…

 Boudica’s rampage had killed about 70,000 Romans and Roman sympathizers.
 Her army had also ambushed Roman troops and killed about 1,500 soldiers.
 Governor Suetonius was not looking good on the reports going back to Rome.
 He had to do something.

-Up until this time, Boudica’s army had been very successful using guerilla tactics.
-But now Suetonius was going to force them to face the Roman army head on.
+Boudica’s army had been very successful using guerrilla tactics. but now Suetonius was going to force them to face the Roman army head on.
 He assembled his troops in a valley with a woodland at their back.
 The Britons faced them and used their wagons behind them to block retreat.
 There was no getting out of it.
 It was a fight to the death.

 Boudica had between 100,000 and 200,000 on her side and the Romans numbered about 10,000.
 As they prepared to fight, each commander was giving a pep talk to their troops.
 Boudica was in her chariot with her two daughters riding up and down the line of soldiers shouting that they had right on their side and the gods were with them.

 As was their tradition, the Britons had painted themselves blue, using a mixture made from the woad plant.
 This gave them a fearsome look and was also a sort of camouflage in twilight hours.

 The Britons knew how to fight one on one, but the Roman army was more like a machine.
 They marched in impenetrable formations, clad in protective metal armor.
 And they slaughtered Queen Boudica’s army.
 Boudica survived the battle, but one account says she took poison rather than be captured, and another version says she died of disease shortly afterward.